The example of Josef Ackermann

 However, since Ackermann, referring to the German Stock Corporation Act, did not see it as his task to build up a successor, there was no clear favorite on the fast track.
 As a result, Börsig examined its own change from the Supervisory Board to the Management Board, which satisfied only a few.

 The fact that Ackermann finally extended his contract for three years at the request of the Supervisory Board did not prevent the quarrel between Börsig and him.
-And this strained relationship should damage the reputation of the bank (and ultimately also that of Ackermann) in the following years still lasting.
+And this strained relationship should damage the reputation of the bank (and ultimately also that of Ackermann) in the years to come.

 From the good reputation of the bank